rendaduiyan/mysql_query/README.md

   };

 ### RowHandler
-All handler for entity class needs to derive from this base class to make sure the interface is defined.
+All handlers for entity classes needs to derive from this base class to make sure the interface is defined.
 ```C++
 /*
    * @class RowHandler has an interface to handle one row, whose type is MYSQL_ROW;